 The programme of study must include specific work-based learning and assessment opportunities as stated on the New Zealand Qualification document and outlined in the General Conditions in Section 4.

-Some of the learning may occur in a classroom or other learning and teaching environment, but practice is central to the successful completion of this qualification, particularly because there is a significant demand for leadership, kaitiakitanga, change and innovation.
+Some of the learning may occur in a classroom or other learning and teaching environment, but practice is central to the successful completion of this qualification.

 For this qualification, the following are required: